 All plants require the same essential nutrients to fuel healthy growth.
 Like grasses and other plants, trees contain these necessary nutrients — even when harvested for firewood.
 When wood burns, nitrogen and sulfur are lost in the process, but other plant nutrients remain.
 The amounts depend on the type of wood.

 A cord of logs from a dense hardwood such as oak produces more ash and more nutrients than a cord from less-dense softwood such as pine.
 Wood ash from natural, untreated wood is the only type you should use to fertilize your grass.
-Ash from cardboard, painted wood and similar trash or debris contains toxins harmful to grass and plants.
+Ash from cardboard, painted wood, pressure-treated lumber, and similar trash or debris contains toxins harmful to grass and plants.

 When Grass Benefits

-Wood ashes offer significant potassium, but their greatest potential benefit to lawns comes from high alkalinity.
+Wood ashes offer significant potassium, but their greatest potential benefit to lawns comes from being able to raise the soil pH.
 The ashes have properties similar to lime products used to raise soil pH.
 Lawn grasses generally prefer slightly acidic soil in the 6.0 to 7.0 pH range, but high-nitrogen fertilizers tend to lower soil pH over time.

 Many parts of the country also have naturally acidic soil.
 When soil pH drops below 6.0, it limits the ability of plants to take up essential nutrients, including nitrogen, phosphorus and iron.
 Lawn beauty, health and resilience suffer.
 If your soil is acidic or potassium-deficient, wood ashes can help your grass to grow.